bytewax/bytewax/docs/examples/search_session.md

 11 0.0
 ```

-Since the [capture](operators/capture) step is immediately after calculating CTR,
+Since the [capture](operators/capture) step is immediately after
-we should see one output item for each search session.
-That checks
+calculating CTR, we should see one output item for each search
-out!
-There were three searches in the input: "dogs", "cats", and
+session.
+That checks out!
+There were three searches in the input:
-"fruit".
-Only the first two resulted in a click, so they contributed
+"dogs", "cats", and "fruit".
+Only the first two resulted in a click,
-`1.0` to the CTR, while the no-click search contributed `0.0`.
+so they contributed `1.0` to the CTR, while the no-click search

-Now let's talk about the output epochs briefly.
-In general, operators
+contributed `0.0`.

+The first number on each output line is the epoch of that data
-do not modify the epoch unless they explicitly say so.
-The only
+item.
+Most operators do not modify the epoch attached to each item as
-operator that deals with the epoch here is [reduce](operators/reduce)
+they transform it.
+The only operator that modifies the epoch in this
-which emits output at the timestamp of the past-processed input.
-Since
+example is [reduce](operators/reduce) which emits output at the epoch
-we were generating user sessions via reduce, this will correspond to
-the `AppClose` events which have an epoch originally asigned of `10`
-and `11`.
+of the input that is marked as "complete".
+Since we are marking user
+sessions as complete when reduce has an `AppClose` event as input
+(originally assigned epochs `10` and `11`), those epochs are applied
+to the resulting sessions and are carried through to the output here.